vsteinb/pnpApp/README.md

 # pnpApp
-An Ionic-React App for accessing the website
+An Ionic-React App for typing...
+But who will read it?